Raleigh, NC Foster Care Attorney

 While the local Department of Social Services (DSS) and the courts have control over the situation, you are not powerless.
 Your first-hand knowledge and opinion can go a long way in ensuring a foster child reside in the best place for them, whether that is with their parents or your home.

-Having a North Carolina foster care attorney from Breeden Law Office by your side during any disputes can enable you to best articulate your concerns for the child and your thoughts regarding what is best for them.
+Having a Raleigh foster care attorney from Breeden Law Office by your side during any disputes can enable you to best articulate your concerns for the child and your thoughts regarding what is best for them.

 Fighting for Custody of a Foster Child

-As a foster parent, if you believe the child is better off in your safe, healthy, and happy home, then there are ways for you to fight for custody.
+As a foster parent, if you believe the child is better off in your safe, healthy, and happy home, then there are ways for you to fight for custody with the help of a Raleigh child custody lawyer.
 DSS states that every child deserves one stable foster care placement within their own community.

 DSS’s goal is to place a child in a home that fits their best interests and to not remove them from that home unless necessary.
 Once you have a foster child in your home, they should not be moved to a new environment or returned to their parent’s custody unless it is in their best interests.